anilbas/3DMMasSTN/README.md

 We train our network using the [MatConvNet](http://www.vlfeat.org/matconvnet/) library.
 Plese refer to the [installation page](http://www.vlfeat.org/matconvnet/install/) for the instructions.

 In order to start the training, you need to create the resampled expression model first.
 To do that, you need (1) [Basel Face Model](http://faces.cs.unibas.ch/bfm), `01_MorphableModel.mat` and (2) [3DDFA Expression Model](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/Code/3DDFA.zip), `Model_Expression.mat`.
-You can set the paths accordingly and run the prepareExpressionBFM function in the prepareModel folder to build a resampled expression model.
+You can set the paths accordingly and run the `prepareExpressionBFM` function in the prepareModel folder to build a resampled expression model.

-Finally, run the dagnn_3dmmasstn.m script to start the training.
+Finally, run the `dagnn_3dmmasstn.m` script to start the training.

 #### Localiser Network

-The localiser network is a CNN that takes an image as input and regresses the pose and shape parameters, theta (theta = R, t, logs, alpha).
-For our localiser network, we use the pre-trained [VGGFaces](http://www.robots.ox.ac.uk/~vgg/software/vgg_face/) architecture, delete the classification layer and add a new fully connected layer with 6 + D outputs.
+The localiser network is a CNN that takes an image as input and regresses the pose and shape parameters, theta (*θ* = **r**, **t**, *logs*, **α**).
+For our localiser network, we use the pre-trained [VGGFaces](http://www.robots.ox.ac.uk/~vgg/software/vgg_face/) architecture, delete the classification layer and add a new fully connected layer with 6 + *D* outputs.
 The pre-trained models can be downloaded from MatConvNet [model repository](http://www.vlfeat.org/matconvnet/pretrained/).

 #### Grid Generator Network
 Our grid generator combines a linear statistical model with a scaled orthographic projection.
 We apply a 3D transformation and projection to a 3D mesh that comes from the morphable model.
 The intensities sampled from the source image are then assigned to the corresponding points in a flattened 2D grid.